 A routine Pap test can find cell changes at an early stage, when sexually active women have no signs or symptoms of being ill.
 A routine Pap test can find most cell changes but no screening test is perfect.
 Repeat tests ensure accuracy.

-Where to have a Pap test?
+Where to have a Pap test in Central:

 Cervical cancer is one of the most preventable cancers.
 One of the biggest risk factors for developing cervical cancer is NOT having a regular Pap test.